ncatlab/nlab-content/pages/3/3/0/0/33/content.md

 Vertical categorification refers roughly to a process in which ordinary [[category theory|categories]] are replaced by [[higher category theory|higher categories]].

-Vertical categorification is closely related to the process of relaxing properties of structures to hold only _up to homotopy_.
+Vertical categorification is closely related to the process of relaxing properties of structures to hold only _up to [[homotopy theory|homotopy]]_.

 #Remarks#